HazelnutParadise/insyra/Docs/DataList.md

 * **IQR:** Calculates the interquartile range (IQR) of the DataList, which represents the range between the first and third quartiles.
 * **Percentile:** Percentile: Calculates the percentile value based on the provided input, which represents the value below which a given percentage of observations fall.
 For example, entering 25 (the input scale is 0 to 100) would return the value at the 25th percentile, also known as the first quartile (Q1).
 * **Difference:** Calculates the difference between consecutive elements in the DataList.
 Returns a new DataList with the differences.
+* **MovingAverage:** Calculates the moving average of the DataList elements using a specified window size.
+Returns a new DataList with the moving average values.
+* **MovingStdev:** Calculates the moving standard deviation of the DataList elements using a specified window size.
+Returns a new DataList with the moving standard deviation values.

 **Data Conversion:**